sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - draft-validate-quickstart.md

 - the policy number
 - the policy period
-- the premium for comprehensive insurance
+- a couple of premiums

 1. Paste in this config in the left pane in the editor to extract the data: